 2013 McLaren RHD 12C Spider

 This McLaren model has steel brakes.
 An owner washed the vehicle and stored it while the brake discs were still wet.
 This caused one of the calipers to freeze on the disc.
 Other than this issue which can be avoided, it’s a great vehicle.

 2012 McLaren LHD 12C Coupe

 The issue reported pertaining to his model was a faulty front tire sensor.
 Another driver reported having to replace a door lock and a water pump after 3 and a half years.

 A reported issue with this McLaren model was a faulty temperature sensor.

 2 reported issues with this McLaren model were a loose rear side turning signal light and a failed Iris Infotainment System.

 A few drivers have reported issues with their 570GT McLaren models.
-Issues reported include replacement of door locks, jamming handbrake, and ESC fault issues and alarm randomly goes off day and night and battery issues.
+Issues reported include replacement of door locks, jamming handbrake, ESC fault issues and alarm randomly going off day and night, and battery issues.

 Recent McLaren Recalls